Using InterSystems SQL

 .
 An unqualified name does not specify the schema: name

 .
-If you do not specify the schema, InterSystems IRIS supplies the schema using some combination of the following techniques:
+If you do not specify the schema, InterSystems IRIS supplies the schema as follows:

 To view all the existing schemas within a namespace: